1972 Memorial Cup: Edmonton Oil Kings

 The Edmonton Oil Kings represented the Western Canada Hockey League at the 1972 Memorial Cup.
 The Oil Kings had a very successful regular season during the 1971-72, earning a record of 44-22-2 for 90 points, and second place in the West Division.
 Edmonton was the third highest scoring team in the WCHL with 320 goals.
 The Oil Kings allowed 246 goals, which ranked them in fourth.
 The Oil Kings opened the post-season with a four-game to one West Division semi-finals victory over the New Westminster Bruins.
 In the West Division finals against the first place Calgary Centennials, the Oil Kings completed the upset, winning four games to two, advancing to the WCHL finals.
 In the final round, the Oil Kings defeated the Regina Pats four games to one to win the President's Cup, and earning a berth in the 1972 Memorial Cup.

 Don Kozak led the Oil Kings with 55 goals and 105 points in 68 games during the regular season.
 Darcy Rota also cracked the 50 goal and 100 point plateau, as Rota scored 51 goals and tied Kozak for the team lead in points with 105.
 Fred Comrie scored 20 goals and 71 points in 66 games, finishing third in the team scoring race, while Terry Smith scored 33 goals and 59 points in 66 games.
 Brian Ogilvie, acquired by the Oil Kings from the Vancouver Nats during the regular season, scored 23 goals and 55 points in 33 games with Edmonton.
-Defenseman Phil Russell led the defense with 14 goals, 59 points and 331 penalty minutes in 65 games.
+Defenceman Phil Russell led the defence with 14 goals, 59 points and 331 penalty minutes in 65 games.
 In goal, the Oil Kings split goaltending duties between Doug Soetaert and Larry Hendrick.

 The 1972 Memorial Cup was the fourth time in team history that the Oil Kings competed for the Cup.
 The club had won the Memorial Cup twice, in 1963 and 1966.
 Edmonton also participated in the 1954 Memorial Cup, where the lost in the finals.